Overview

 Summary AI

-The amendment to Section 117(j) of the Federal Water Pollution Control Act increases funding for the Chesapeake Bay Program, allocating $92 million annually for fiscal years 2026 through 2030.
+The amendment to Section 117(j) of the Federal Water Pollution Control Act increases funding for the Chesapeake Bay Program, allocating $100 million for each fiscal year from 2026 to 2030.

 Money References